z1skgr/FullOpenStack2023/Part 3/phonebook/README.md

 There is guide for deploying application on [fly.io](https://fullstackopen.com/en/part3/deploying_app_to_internet#application-to-the-internet) (default provider of [FullStackOpen](https://fullstackopen.com/en/)).
 In our implementation, we decide to go with [Railway](https://railway.app) as our hosting tool.
-[Here](https://docs.railway.app/develop/projects), you can start exploring Railway .
+[Here](https://docs.railway.app/develop/projects), you can start exploring Railway.

 ## MongoDB
 To store our data  indefinitely, we exploit some data storage services.
 To fulfil the requirements of these project, we select [MongoDB](https://www.mongodb.com) as database provider due to his lower complexity compared to a relational database and more specifically [MongoDB Atlas](https://www.mongodb.com/atlas/database).
 Link [here](https://fullstackopen.com/en/part3/saving_data_to_mongo_db#mongo-db) to follow guide.